ASLA

 What if the Victim Contacts Me?

-Unfortunately, it does not matter who initiated or invited the contact.
+Unfortunately, it does not matter who invited the contact.
 The alleged victim is not restricted from initiating contact with the defendant.
 If you reply to their electronic communication or do not immediately leave their physical proximity, this is considered a “willful” violation of the order.

 Misdemeanor No Contact Order Penalties